lecode-official/deepl-dotnet/documentation/migration-guide.md

 | `await client.TranslateAsync(new List<string> { "This is a test.", "And another test." }, "en", "de");`                        | `await translator.TranslateTextAsync(new [] { "This is a test.", "And another test." }, "en", "de");`                                |
 | `await client.TranslateAsync(new List<string> { "This is a test.", "And another test." }, "de");`                              | `await translator.TranslateTextAsync(new [] { "This is a test.", "And another test." }, null, "de");`                                |

 The old `TranslateAsync` methods for translating a single string returned an instance of the `Translation` class, which contained the detected source language and the resulting translation.
-The equivalent result class of the new `TranslateTextAsync` methods for translating a single string is `TextResult`.
+The equivalent result class of the new `TranslateTextAsync` method for translating a single string is `TextResult`.
 They both contain the same two properties: `DetectedSourceLanguage` and `Text`, so the only thing that you have to do is to update the name of the result class:

 ```csharp
  // Old way